 With the pilot project, the feasibility of digital data extraction from hand-filled questionnaires was tested and the expected effort was hypothesized.
 To enable the recognition of handwriting, Acodis created a training set based on 5,000 pre-digitized questionnaires.
 Ultimately, an ICR (Intelligent Character Recognition) system could be created specifically for the questionnaires of the ZLS.
 The specialized ICR will then be used to recognize the numbers on all questionnaires in the pilot.

 In a later step, the structure of the respective questionnaire was automatically recognized, and the data, structured.
 The digitized content can then be post-processed in the customized editor, taking various factors into account.
 Validation rules, such as statistical plausibility, are applied to maximize efficiency in the review.
 Automatically adapted data schemes for the different types of questionnaires also enable a clear and structured listing of the evaluated data.

-With the digitisation and data extraction service, the University Children Hospital Zurich can sustainably preserve this unique data from over half a century of research for the environment by processing handwriting, enabling manual review and correction.
+With the digitisation and data extraction platform, the University Children Hospital Zurich can sustainably preserve this unique data from over half a century of research for the environment by enabling manual review and correction.
 The setup system enables them to also save time and resources.

 The pilot project was successfully completed and the data set will be continuously expanded in the coming months until all relevant questionnaires have been readout.